 Schedule for Meetings for 2016-2017

-4 PM Board of Directors – 4th Monday of July, September, November, February, April, June at Courtyard Marriott in Boone
+4 PM Board of Directors – 3rd Monday of August, October, December, February, April, and June at Courtyard Marriott in Boone.

-***Special meeting called May 24th at 4:00pm at the Courtyard Marriott in Boone
+***August meeting cancelled.
+Special meeting called September 18th at 4:00pm at the Courtyard Marriott in Boone.

 4 PM Executive – 3rd Thursday of July, September, November, January, March, May at the Children's Council in Boone